pdfix/action-pdf-accessibility-paddle-docker/README.md

 ## Run a Docker image

 ### Run docker container for autotagging
-To run docker container you should map directories with PDF documents to the container (`-v` parameter) and pass paths to input/output PDF document in the running container
+To run the Docker container, you should map directories containing PDF documents to the container (using the `-v` parameter) and pass the paths to the input/output PDF documents inside the running container.

 Example:

 - Your input PDF is: `/home/pdfs_in/document.pdf`
 - Your output PDF is: `/home/pdfs_out/tagged.pdf`

-Path `/home/pdfs_in` is mapped to `/data_in` and `/home/pdfs_out` is mapped to `/data_out`
+The path `/home/pdfs_in` is mapped to `/data_in`, and `/home/pdfs_out` is mapped to `/data_out`

-There are 2 layout models in Paddle:
+There are two layout models in Paddle:
 - "PP-DocLayout-L" - recognises 23 classes
 - "RT-DETR-H_layout_17cls" - recognises 17 classes

-You can choose either of them using optional `--model` argument.
+You can choose either of them using the optional `--model` argument.
 By default "PP-DocLayout-L" is used.

-These arguments are for an account-based PDFix License.
+These arguments are for an account-based PDFix license.
 ```bash
 --name ${LICENSE_NAME} --key ${LICENSE_KEY}
 ```
-Contact support for more infomation.
+Contact support for more information.

-So command will look like:
+The command will look like:

 ```bash
 docker run --rm -v /home/pdfs_in:/data_in -v /home/pdfs_out:/data_out -it pdfix/pdf-accessibility-paddle:latest tag --name $LICENSE_NAME --key $LICENSE_KEY --model PP-DocLayout-L --input /data_in/document.pdf --output /data_out/tagged.pdf
 ```

 ### Run docker container with visual output from models
-Running debug docker is similar as running docker normaly.
+Running the debug Docker container is similar to running the container normaly.
 One additional mount is required for `/usr/paddlex/output`.

 Example:

-- Your folder where images with recognised layout is : `/home/output`
+- Your folder where images with recognized layout are saved: `/home/output`

 ```bash
 docker run --rm -v /home/pdfs_in:/data_in -v /home/pdfs_out:/data_out -v /home/output:/usr/paddlex/output -it pdfix/pdf-accessibility-paddle:latest tag --name $LICENSE_NAME --key $LICENSE_KEY --input /data_in/document.pdf --output /data_out/tagged.pdf
 ```

 ### Run docker container for formula description in latex
-JSON file needs to be prepared with encoded base64 data of formula image.
+A JSON file needs to be prepared with base64-encoded data of the formula image.

 Example: